imputnet/cobalt/README.md

 - [how to protect a cobalt instance](/docs/protect-an-instance.md)
 - [how to configure a cobalt instance for youtube](/docs/configure-for-youtube.md)

-### partners
+### thank you
-cobalt is sponsored by [royalehosting.net](https://royalehosting.net/?partner=cobalt) and the main processing instance is hosted on their network. we really appreciate their kindness!
+cobalt is sponsored by [royalehosting.net](https://royalehosting.net/?partner=cobalt) and the main processing servers are hosted on their network. we really appreciate their kindness and support!

 ### ethics
 cobalt is a tool that makes downloading public content easier. it takes **zero liability**.